 - The benefits of working harder than everybody else

-- Never sticking with just one company
+- Never stick with just one company

 - Being young and underpaid, old and overpaid

 - How and why to adopt a growth mindset